5.4 Support Surfaces, Pressure Redistribution, and Microclimate

 Test Your Knowledge

-A patient with a sacral pressure injury receives an advanced support surface.
-What care element remains necessary?
+A patient with a sacral pressure injury is placed on an advanced active support surface.
+Which care element remains necessary?

 A